 The Real Cost of Hiring a Marketing Agency

 At LAIRE, our marketing plans range anywhere from $5,500-$15,000 per month.
 It all depends on your budget and your unique business needs.
 Keep in mind that hiring an agency isn’t about the recurring cost, it’s about the investment.
-Dedicating more resources to your marketing efforts will increase your site’s traffic and bring in more qualified leads to close into customers.
+Dedicating more resources to your digital marketing efforts will increase your site’s traffic and bring in more qualified leads to close into customers.

 Need help setting a marketing budget?
 According to the U.S. Small Business Administration, small businesses with revenue less than $5 million should assign around 9-10% percent of their revenue to marketing.
 So if you want to grow $1,000,000 this year in new revenue, expect to spend $90,000 to $100,000 to help you get there.